What is basic pay?

 The excel formula for calculating salary is given by the equation:

 Salary = Basic + HRA + Transport Allowance + FBP Allowance + Bonus – Provident Fund – Income Tax – Insurance.

-What are the different components of the salary?
+What are the basic components of salary structure?

 The various components of the salary structure are basic salary, dearness allowance, conveyance allowance, medical allowance, HRA, children’s education allowance, leave travel allowance, children hostel allowance, mobile reimbursement, car maintenance, driver’s salary, and books & periodicals.

-What is the main difference between Basic Pay and Net Pay?
+What is the difference between basic salary and gross salary?